PrincetonUniversity/monthly_sponsor_reports/README.md

-# Monthly Sponsor Reports
+# Monthly Sponsor and User Reports

-The software in this repo generates monthly sponsor reports for the Research Computing clusters.
-Below is an example report:
+The software in this repo generates monthly sponsor and user reports for the Research Computing clusters.
+Below is an example sponsor report:

 ```
 Sponsor: Garegin Andrea (gandrea)